RiotGames/key-conjurer/docs/decisions/0000-use-better-http-status-codes-in-api.md

 * Good, because it keeps Terraform configs simpler.
 * Good, because it is easier to cover with unit tests.
-* Bad, becuase it makes the Lambda handlers a bit more complex.
+* Bad, because it makes the Lambda handlers a bit more complex.

 ### Option 2

 * Good, because it keeps the Lambda handler's code simpler.
 * Bad, because it makes Terraform configs more complex.
 * Bad, because it introduces Velocity Template Language to the project.
-* Bad, becuse it is difficult to test automatically in CI/CD.
+* Bad, because it is difficult to test automatically in CI/CD.